hydraulic-institute/edb/readme.md

 The EDB is meant to be easily navigated.
 Sections (directories) may have files (topics) in them - but no sub-directories.
 Thus, the EDB consists of sections, which have several topics.
 Each topic page can contain headings and sub headings - but there is no ability to create nested sections/pages.

 ### Nested Sections
 Nested sections in a topic can be defined by applying an Anchor Tag custom extension to the markdown in the topic markdown.
 The anchor tag will refer to a specific section on the page.
 Anchor tags will also automatically generate a 3rd level to the menu structure with the title defined in the tag.
-The custom extension `=atag=` should be used immediately before the section it applies to.
-It should wrap the title to be shown in the nested section in the menu structure and when clicked on, will take the user to the section following the `atag` on the webpage.
+The custom extension `=atag=` should be used immediately before the text it applies to.

-Wrap the `=atag=` around a Heading `#`.
-Do not repeat the Heading.
+You can apply an anchor tag to a Heading (`#`) by putting the `=atag=` tags around the heading.
+When clicked on, the user will be taken to the text following the `=atag=` on the webpage.
+The heading WILL be on the webpage as expected.

 Ex:
 ```